vdaas/vald/docs/developer/style.md

 The method name should be named as:
 - Use MixedCaps.
 - Should not use short form unless it is a common term.
-- Should be understandable for everyone even if it is a private method.
+- It should be understandable for everyone even if it is a private method.

 #### Getter and Setter
 The Getter and Setter are almost the same as other languages, but the naming convention of the Getter method is different from other languages.
 Instead of `GetVar1()`, the getter of `Var1` should be the same as the variable name itself `Var1()`.